mecid/mecid.github.io/_posts/2019-07-31-introducing-container-views-in-swiftui.md

 Rendering views should do things only related to rendering:
 1. Build User Interface using primitive components provided by SwiftUI.
 2. Compose User Interface by using other Rendering views.
+3. Use data as input to render User Interface and don't store any state.

 #### Conclusion
 Today we discussed a way of decomposing your complex view into small and reusable pieces.
 I try to follow this approach as much as possible to make a clean separation between fetching and displaying data.
-Try to use this approach and share with me your thoughts about it.
+Try to use this method and share with me your thoughts about it.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!